 5. Sync up with the recruiter

 Make sure that you’re in tune with recruiters and that they understand all your requirements.
-At this stage, discuss with the recruiter the number of interview stages, the interviewers, and the additional candidate information you require beyond their CV.
+At this stage, discuss the number of interview stages, the interviewers, and the additional candidate information you require beyond their CV.

 6. Conduct interviews